FAT Forensics: A Python Toolbox for Algorithmic Fairness, Accountability and Transparency: Impact Overview

-\begin{acks} This work was financially supported by Thales, and is the result of a collaborative research agreement between Thales and the University of Bristol.
-We would also like to acknowledge hard work of our student software engineers Alex Hepburn, Rafael Poyiadzi and Matthew Clifford. \end{acks}
+\acksname{Acknowledgements} \begin{acks} This work was financially supported by Thales, and is the result of a collaborative research agreement between Thales and the University of Bristol.
+KS and PF were partially supported by TAILOR (Trustworthy AI through Integrating Learning, Optimisation and Reasoning), a project funded by EU Horizon 2020 research and innovation programme under GA No 952215.
+Additionally, KS is supported by the ARC Centre of Excellence for Automated Decision-Making and Society, funded by the Australian Government through the Australian Research Council (project number CE200100005); and RSR is supported by the UKRI Turing AI Fellowship EP/V024817/1.
+The authors would also like to acknowledge contributions of student software engineers: Alexander Hepburn, Rafael Poyiadzi and Matthew Clifford. \end{acks}